 Information on the government’s policy to help remove unnecessary workload for teachers.

-The reducing teacher workload action plan sets out the steps DfE will be taking following the findings from the teacher workload survey 2016.
+The reducing teacher workload action plan sets out the steps we will be taking following the findings from the teacher workload survey 2016.

-DfE developed the protocol in response to the 2014 workload challenge survey.
-It sets out their commitment to:
+We developed the DfE protocol in response to the 2014 workload challenge survey.
+It sets out our commitment to:

 - introduce minimum lead-in times (the times schools have to prepare for the changes they need to make) for significant changes to accountability, the curriculum or qualifications

 - do more to consider the workload of staff in schools when introducing such changes

 Last updated 20 March 2019 + show all updates